Updated: 4th February 2021

 As secured creditors have a claim over a valuable and resalable asset, they stand a greater chance than most of receiving the money they are owed from the insolvent company.

 3. Unsecured creditors – These are typically the largest pool of creditors, and unfortunately, they are often left out of pocket when an insolvent company enters liquidation.
-Examples of unsecured creditors are suppliers who have not received payment for the goods they have provided, customers who may have paid for a service or product that was never delivered, and HMRC who could be owed a substantial amount of money in unpaid taxes.
+Examples of unsecured creditors are suppliers who have not received payment for the goods they have provided, customers who may have paid for a service or product that was never delivered, and finance providers who lent on an unsecured basis.